chryswoods/siremol.org/intro_to_mc/part1/software.md

 This will also produce a large number of output PDB files.
 You can see these by typing `ls` (the UNIX command to list the contents of a directory).
 The output files are called `output??????.pdb` where `??????` is the number of the Monte Carlo move for which the coordinates in that PDB file were generated.
 Again, we will look at what these files mean later.

 Now that you know that the Python version of the Monte Carlo program is working, we should now make sure that the C++ version works.
-Download the C++ version of the program by clicking on the above link and following the instructions there.
+Download the C++ version of the program by clicking [here](../software/metropolis_cpp.md) and following the instructions there.
 To use the C++ version, you must first compile it.
 You can compile it by typing on the command line;

 ```
 g++ -O3 metropolis.cpp -o metropolis